Return to the search form Return to your search results

 Student accommodation lobby

 Accommodations are arranged by our partners in Dublin prior to departure.
 Amenities vary by session, but typically include a fully furnished apartment with private bedrooms, and a shared kitchen and living area.
-The accommodations include wireless internet service and paid washing machines.
+The accommodations include wireless internet service and access to paid washing machines.
 Students are expected to keep their apartments clean and in the order they were during move-in.
 Any damage will be assessed at the end of the program.

 Accommodations are provided for the duration of the program only.
 It is not possible to get into the apartments before the official start of the program.
-Students wishing to arrive a few days early may request recommendations for economical hotels and hostels in Dublin.

 Student bedroom